MagicAndrew5/MagicAndrew5/README.md

 </div>

 ## 👨🏽‍💻  About Me :
-I am a 23 years old Computer Science graduating student at [University of Milan-Bicocca](https://www.unimib.it/).
+I am a 24 years old Computer Science graduating student at [University of Milan-Bicocca](https://www.unimib.it/).

-Now attending the last year of my master's degree in Lugano at [USI](https://www.usi.ch) through a Double Degree program in collaboration with the [University of Milan-Bicocca](https://www.unimib.it/).
+I have recently completed my master's degree in Lugano at [USI](https://www.usi.ch) through a Double Degree program in collaboration with the [University of Milan-Bicocca](https://www.unimib.it/).

 During the university years and during the internship I was able to work in a team and I found that I was collaborative and available for listening and problem solving.